Samiha128/Patent-Analysis/README.md

 ### Steps to use the project:

 1. **Input patent data** through the web interface.
-2. **Run Airflow DAGs** to orchestrate data processing and loading into Snowflake.
+2. **Run Mage** to orchestrate data processing and loading into Snowflake.
 3. **Query and analyze** the data in Snowflake using SQL.
 4. **Visualize results** in Power BI by connecting it to your Snowflake database.

 ## 🛠️ Difficulties
-- Managing the orchestration of complex data workflows in Airflow.
+- Managing the orchestration of complex data workflows in Mage.
 - Ensuring efficient data loading and querying in Snowflake.
 - Handling large volumes of patent data for analysis.
 - Designing an intuitive web interface for user interaction.
 - Integrating Power BI with Snowflake for seamless data visualization.

 ## 🔧 Points to Improve
-- Optimize Airflow DAGs for performance and reliability.
 - Enhance the web interface for better user experience and accessibility.
 - Implement more advanced analytics features in Power BI for deeper insights.

 ## 🛠 Tools
-- **Apache Airflow**: For data orchestration and workflow management.
+- **Mage**: For data orchestration and workflow management.
 - **Snowflake**: As the data warehouse with a star schema design.
 - **JavaScript/HTML/CSS**: For developing the web interface.
 - **Power BI**: For data visualization and reporting.
 - **Git**: For version control.

 ## 🏗 Architecture
-The architecture of the project consists of:
-1. **Raw Patent Data**: Collected from various sources.
-2. **Airflow DAGs**: For orchestrating the ETL processes.
-3. **Snowflake Data Warehouse**: Using a star schema for efficient data storage and querying.
-4. **Web Interface**: For user interaction and data entry.
-5. **Power BI Dashboards**: For visualizing patent data and insights.

 ![Project Architecture](path_to_your_architecture_diagram.png)